sussmanLab/cellGPU/doc/markdown/CONTRIBUTING.md

 ## Directory structure

 This repository currently follows a simple structure.
-The main executables, activeVertex.cpp and voronoi.cpp are in the base directory and can be used to reproduce timing information.
-Other example files are in examples/ headers and .cu/.cpp files are in inc/ and src/ directories, respectively, with a subdirectory structure for updaters, models, utilities, and database creators.
+The main executables, Vertex.cpp and voronoi.cpp are in the base directory and can be used to reproduce timing information.
+Other example files are in examples/ headers and .cu/.cpp files are in inc/ and src/ directories, respectively, with a subdirectory structure for updaters, models, utilities, analysis, and database creators.
 Object files get compiled in the obj/ directory.
-.gitignored).
 A simple makefile is used to compile everything and all cpp files in the root directory.

 ### Optimizations